If you are looking for a way to embrace the power of Instagram’s ads option, you are in the right place!

 - To maximize ad delivery, use an image that contains little or no overlaid text

-As I mentioned above the Facebook Ads manager is very good if you want to create a new ad from a new image/video creative.
+As I mentioned above, the Facebook Ads manager is very good if you want to create a new ad format from a new image/video creative.

-But if you want to re-use the stories that you’ve already published and just boost them into an ad, then the Facebook ads manager currently will not provide you with this functionality.
+But if you want to re-use the stories that you’ve already published and just boost them into a video or image ad, then the Facebook ads manager currently will not provide you with this functionality.

-Most of the Facebook and Instagram Ad tools are aimed at experienced digital marketers, and if you are a content creator who is perfectly comfortable to use the actual Instagram native story tools than you will need a tool that will simply boost the already created stories and help you increase the reach of your awesome content.
+So, if you are a content creator or an influencer who is perfectly comfortable using the actual Instagram native story tools, you will need a feature that can simply boost the already created stories and help you increase the reach of your awesome content.

-Continue reading below to find out in more details on how you can use this tool to boost Instagram stories.
+Continue reading below to learn more about how to use this tool to boost Instagram stories.